linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 ### Create content while your page is live.

 You can use the Lockdown condition to create draft blocks.
 Once your blocks are ready to be published you can remove the condition.
 Safely work on your published WordPress content over multiple days by hiding the blocks that aren't yet finished.
-Just make them visble on when you are ready.
+Just make them visible on when you are ready.

 ### Restrict block content